Welcome to the Bearsden & Milngavie Highland Games

 With entrants from all over the world trying their hand, it’s a great competition to be part of.

 The present world record for haggis hurling was set at 217 feet (66 metres) by Lorne Coltart at the games on 11th June 2011, beating Allan Pettigrew’s 180-foot (55-metre) record which had stood for over twenty years.
-Could 2023 be your year?

 Location